ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

     :target: ../_images/dshot-pixhawk.jpg
     :width: 600px

-DShot and BLHeli_32 features are currently only supported on the "FMU" outputs of your flight controller.
+DShot and BLHeli_32 features are currently only supported on the "FMU" outputs of your autopilot.
 Boards with IO coprocessors like :ref:`Pixhawk <common-pixhawk-overview>` and :ref:`The Cube <common-thecube-overview>` provide DShot and BLHeli_32 support only on the AUX OUT ports that are directly driven by the board's main processor.
 For :ref:`Pixracer <common-pixracer-overview>` and :ref:`other boards <common-autopilots>` without a separate IO coprocessor, all PWM outputs can be used.

 .. note::